ericausente/github-actions-cicd/README.md

-# Run the Docker image you just pushed on an EC2 instance
+# Enhancement #1 Run the Docker image you just pushed on an EC2 instance

 To automatically run the Docker image you just pushed on an EC2 instance, you can use GitHub Actions to SSH into the EC2 instance and execute the necessary Docker commands.
 Here's a step-by-step guide: